Weekly Robotics #20

 2) Self-driving Rovers Tested in Mars Like Morocco.

-INFO: Recently ESA coordinated self-driving space rover trials in Sahara desert.
-Before testing of the rovers ESA mapped the test location using a drone, producing a digital elevation model with a 4cm resolution that were used as a ground truth to the data captured by the rovers.
+INFO: Recently self-driving space rover trials were concluded in Sahara desert by members of PERASPERA consortium.
+Before testing of the rovers the test location was mapped using a drone, producing a digital elevation model with a 4cm resolution that were used as a ground truth to the data captured by the rovers.
 The article mentions that SherpaTT rover managed a 1.3 km journey during trials.

 3) Cafe Staffed by Robots Controlled by Paralyzed People.

 INFO: On November 26th a ribbon cutting ceremony was held at Dawn ver.β Cafe that was meant to be a trial run that lasted until 7th of December 2018.
 According to the linked article the Cafe used OriHime-D robots that paralyzed people could control from their homes.
 The project was crowdfunded and if the support continues it is hoped that the full fledged Dawn Cafe can open in 2020.

 4) Autodrome: OpenAI Gym environment for self-driving vehicle development.

 INFO: The simulator is built around the engine, map editor and assets of Euro Truck Simulator 2 or American Truck Simulator.
 The project is released under MIT Licence.

 5) The Disruptors Podcast Episode on Bio Inspired Robotics.

 INFO: In this podcast episode Prof. Auke Ijspeert from EPFL (Swiss Federal Institute of Technology in Lausanne) discussing biology vs mechanics.
 In the interview Prof. Ijspeert provides quite an interesting view on Boston Dynamics and Academia.
 Other topics covered in the Podcast are military use of robots, exoskeletons, Uncanny valley (including a robotic crocodille), robotics and jobs.